-This collection comes gift-bagged with a few extra goodies for the coffee lover in your life.
+This collection comes gift-bagged with tasting card for the coffee lover in your life.

-Important note: your order will be processed immediately, then you will be notified on Dec 14th when we’ve sent your freshly roasted coffee.
+Important note: your order will be processed immediately, then you will be notified on December 13th when we’ve sent you your freshly roasted coffee.

 “Nativo” plays a special role in our best-selling Espresso JJ and is only available in this collection.

 “El Tanque” is one of the finest coffees we carry each year and we saved a final roast for Christmas.